-Women Who Molest Children Part 1 PRESENTED BY: Bill Carson Women Who Molest Children: Offender Typologies This workshop begins with findings that were learned from in-depth interviews with eighteen women who had been convicted of molesting children, but goes well beyond that to include cases from across the nation as well as data from other recently published material on this topic.
-Chief Carson will discuss past and current offender typologies for female child molesters, including his five distinct typologies that were first published in 2006.
-1B Post Trial Advocacy PRESENTED BY: Jane Straub This is not the end.
+Women Who Molest Children: Offender Typologies This workshop begins with findings that were learned from in-depth interviews with eighteen women who had been convicted of molesting children, but goes well beyond that to include cases from across the nation as well as data from other recently published material on this topic.
+Chief Carson will discuss past and current offender typologies for female child molesters, including his five distinct typologies that were first published This is not the end.
 Once the court makes the decision of Guilty or Not Guilty, the journey of healing for the victim continues.
 Regardless of the ruling of the court, the victim may experience a wide range of emotions from relief to guilt from calm to fear.
 Safety planning should remain a priority.
 Restitution and/or victim compensation needs to be addressed.
-Victim Impact Statements can have empowering effects on the victim but may also be triggering.
-1C A Pathway to Healthy Sexuality: Assessing and Treating Youth with Problematic Sexual Behavior (YPSB) PRESENTED BY: Jaime Gaglianese and Allison Spaulding Problematic sexual behavior youth is defined as behavior initiated by youth under the age of 18 that involves using sexual body parts in a manner that is developmentally inappropriate or potentially harmful to the individual or individuals impacted by the behavior.
-Too often there are misrepresentations of the risks, needs and treatment approaches to youth who display problematic sexual behavior (PSB).
+Victim Impact Statements can have empowering effects on A Pathway to Healthy Sexuality: Assessing and Treating Youth with Problematic Sexual Behavior (YPSB) Problematic sexual behavior is defined as behavior initiated by youth under the age of 18 that involves using sexual body parts in a manner that is developmentally inappropriate or potentially harmful to the individual or individuals impacted by Too often there are misrepresentations of the risks, needs and treatment approaches to youth who display problematic sexual behavior (PSB).
 This can lead to unnecessary removal/placement of PSB youth, confusion/lack of identification of PSB, misguided assessment of risk of PSB youth, and missed treatment opportunities for victims and PSB youth and families.
-Community awareness, education and support are key components to the successful identification, treatment and risk reduction of youth who display PSB.
-1D Cyber Safety for Professionals PRESENTED BY: Richard Guerry As apps like TikTok continue to grow and communication in online gaming grows more frequent for children, the need for responsibility, as well as empathy and kindness has become even more paramount.
+Community awareness, education and support are key components to the successful identification, treatment and risk reduction of youth As apps like TikTok continue to grow and communication in online gaming grows more frequent for children, the need for responsibility, as well as empathy and kindness has become even more paramount.
 This workshop will provide attendees with information & tools to understand how to replace blind decision making with informed decision making to assist youth, and other adults, not just how to survive - but how to thrive - with continuously evolving digital tools and technologies.
-WORKSHOP SESSION 2: 11:30-12:45pm
+MOVE TO ROOMS: 11:15am-11:30am